 What is temporomandibular joint disorder?

 Temporomandibular joint disorder (TMD) refers to a group of related disorders that result from problems with the jaw or jaw joint, or facial muscles involved in jaw movement.
 TMD can cause discomfort and pain that may be constant or intermittent.
-These disorders are often incorrectly referred to as TMJ, which refers only to the temporomandibular joint itself.
+These disorders are often referred to as TMJ, which refers to the temporomandibular joint itself.

 What are the symptoms of TMD?